ga-holmes/auto-resume/readme.md

 - [NOTE: not implemented yet]`resumeOptions.json` contains optional specifications for content to be included in the resume, empty by default
     - 'keywords': list of keywords, resume will only contain sections from `resumeData.json` that contain matching keywords (ie. relevant-skills, etc.).
 These are overwritten/ignored if the '-k' cmd argument is used to specify keywords.
     - 'sections-to-include': list of sections within `/CVout` that are to be included in the final pdf.
 Any new sections/extensions to the code must be listed here in order to appear.
 This list also represents the order that the sections will appear in the final pdf.
+If this list is empty, all sections in the `/CVout` folder will appear in alphabetical order by filename.

 ### Running/Compiling

 Quick Run:
 - run `py makeResume.py` to run all processes and generate a resume.pdf file in `/texFiles`
-    - to specify keywords in the console (only include experience/projects/volunteer with specific relevant-skills), run with `-k` where all cmd args after `-k` are the keywords.
-    - `-k` on its own will run the script with no keywords & will include everything in `resumeData.json`

 Run Individually:

 Step 1:
-- run `py makeTexFiles.py` (* see abover for cmd options)
+- run `py makeTexFiles.py`
 - The .tex files should be created and put in `/CVout`

 Step 2: